NitheshD05/my-notes/content/index.md

 ## Current Progress

+**Currently Working On:** CPTS

-I am deeply committed to advancing my skills and knowledge in penetration testing.
-Here's an update on my current progress:
+I'm deeply committed to advancing my skills and knowledge in penetration testing and am currently focusing on the CPTS certification.

-- **Currently Working On:** eCPPTv3
-- **Next Up:** CPTS

-I am scheduled to take the eCPPTv3 exam by mid-August, and immediately after, I will begin preparing for the CPTS certification.

 ---
 ## Notable Projects